 Step 4: Choosing your Audience.

 Now it’s time to pick whom you’re going to market to aggressively and whom you’re going to soft sell to.
 It’s ideal to spend maximum marketing effort towards the largest group that promise good returns.
 But you also want to be careful not to create such a niche that you can’t move to a different segment.

-Think about the audience you want to target very carefully and thoroughly if you are unable to answer these questions or find it difficult to identify your audience for your social media strategy get in touch with us to start marketing more effectively.
+Think about the audience you want to target very carefully and thoroughly.
+If you are unable to answer these questions or find it difficult to identify your target audience on social media for marketing strategy get in touch with us to start marketing more effectively.